 - Enhanced aesthetics: Rounded edges are visually appealing, and they give wood pieces a softer, and more elegant look.

 - Easier operability: Rounded edges make pieces easier to handle and enhance their usability and comfort to use.
-This is especially the case of items that are often touched, such as furniture, handles, and other wood items.
+This is especially the case of items that are often touched, such as furniture, handles, cutting boards, wooden boxes and other wood items.

 What are the benefits and drawbacks of rounding wood edges using a router compared to hand tools?